Guide for selling tobacco

 On 31 August 2023, South Australian laws changed to address the illicit trade of tobacco in South Australia.
 These new laws allow for suppliers and sellers of illicit tobacco products to be prosecuted under the South Australian Tobacco and E-Cigarette Products Act 1997 (The TEP Act).

-The Tobacco and E-Cigarette Products (Tobacco Product Prohibitions) Amendment Act 2023 created offences under the South Australian TEP Act in relation to the sale, supply, and possession (for the purpose of sale) of illicit tobacco products in South Australia.
+The Public Health (Tobacco and Other Products) Act 2023 (Cth) created offences under the South Australian TEP Act in relation to the sale, supply, and possession (for the purpose of sale) of illicit tobacco products in South Australia.

 The Act now prohibits:

-• the supply or sale of tobacco products in South Australia that do not meet the prescribed plain packaging and health warning requirements under Commonwealth legislation, which includes the requirements of the Commonwealth's Tobacco Plain Packaging Act 2011.
+- the supply or sale of tobacco products in South Australia that do not meet the prescribed plain packaging and health warning requirements under Commonwealth legislation, which includes the requirements of the Commonwealth's Public Health (Tobacco and Other Products) Act 2023 and the Public Health (Tobacco and Other Products) Regulations 2024.

 These laws provide South Australian authorised officers under the Act, including police officers, with extra powers to enforce laws relating to the supply and sale of illicit tobacco products in South Australia.